Red6785/homebrew-miscbrew/README.md

 tap "red6785/miscbrew"
 brew "<cask>"
 ```
 Note that these will be blocked by Apple Gatekeeper, as they are not signed.
-To prevent this, you can add the flag `--no-quarantine` to the command.
+To prevent this, you can add the option `--no-quarantine` to the command.

 ## Documentation